Abraxas1010/semantic-closure-lean/05_Researcher_Agenda_Report.md

 Date: 2025-12-24
 Repo branch: `quantum_extended`
 Key commit: `ac70cb8` (“ClosingTheLoop: paper/cat formalization + researcher bundle”)
-Paper excerpt reviewed: `WIP/Closing the loop_ how semantic closure.pdf`
+Paper: *Closing the loop: how semantic closure enables open-ended evolution* (J. R. Soc.
+Interface 22: 20250784)

 ---

 ## 0) What I reviewed in the PDF (what “closing the loop” means there)

-The excerpt in `WIP/Closing the loop_ how semantic closure.pdf` sets up the canonical Rosen/Hofmeyr-style (M,R)/(F,A) story and then isolates the “inverse evaluation / closure” move:
+The paper sets up the canonical Rosen/Hofmeyr-style (M,R)/(F,A) story and then isolates the “inverse evaluation / closure” move:

 - (2.1) an (M,R)-system core diagram with “admissible maps”: